InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - CMP API v2.md

    * see Ping Status Codes in following table
    */
   eventStatus: 'string',

+  /**
+   * If this TCData is sent to the callback of addEventListener: number,
+   * the unique ID assigned by the CMP to the listener function registered
+   * via addEventListener.
+   * Others: undefined.
+   */
+  listenerId: Number | undefined,

   /*
    * true - if using a service-specific or publisher-specific TC String